Skip to Main Content

 Turnitin Originality Checking

 Kirkwood now subscribes to the Turnitin service, which can check student documents for possible plagiarism.
-More information on this service, and directions on how to use it in your Talon course, are available in the Talon Instructor Training course
+More information on this service, and directions on how to use it in your Talon course, are available in Kirkwood's Talon User Guide

 Cedar Rapids Campus Library